 If you can’t find any trails that can accommodate your dogs’ triggers, you may have to wait until they have a better grasp on their reactivity to take them hiking.
-Set them up for success.

 Obviously, this won’t work for everyone, but a calming cap made from see-through fabric can reduce your dog’s reaction to visual stimulus while still allowing him to see.

 We tend to hike on weekdays when there are fewer people, and I avoid hiking on trails that are known for illegally off-leash dogs unless I have another person with me to play interference and scout for dogs further up the trail.

 Most importantly, don’t punish your dog for showing signs of reactivity.

 The American Veterinary Society of Animal Behavior writes “punishment has also been shown to elicit aggressive behavior in many species of of animals.”

 Thus, using punishment can put the person administering it, or any person near the animal, at risk of being bitten or attacked.

 Punishment can suppress aggressive and fearful behavior when used effectively, but it may not change the underlying cause of the behavior.